 SORA Labs is a full-service analytical chemistry and microbiology testing lab, utilizing testing methods from the USP, FCC, BP, AOAC and other compendia.
 We act as a testing branch for ingredient suppliers and manufacturers quality control departments.
-With our ISO 17025:2005 Accreditation and ISO 9001 Certification you can be confident that we meet proficiency guidelines for testing accuracy that gives you peace of mind in the quality of your products.
+With our ISO/IEC 17025:2005 Accreditation and ISO 9001 Certification you can be confident that we meet proficiency guidelines for testing accuracy that gives you peace of mind in the quality of your products.

 A primary requirement for FDA GMP compliance is identity You must prove that you are using the correct ingredient or component before manufacturing with it.
 We offer botanical, vitamins, mineral and other ingredient tests using TLC, FTIR, HPLC, Wet Chemistry methods and more, to help your company be in compliance with identity testing requirements.